elianafang/reply2reviewer_t2Vj/README.md

 To support this choice, we present extensive experiments in **👉Table 6**, comparing different values of $\beta$ across datasets and backbone models.
 The results show that $\beta = 2K_0$ achieves the best or near-best accuracy in most cases, validating its effectiveness.

-We hope this resolves the reviewer’s concern, and we thank you again for your review.
+😊We hope this resolves the reviewer’s concern, and we thank you again for your review.

+### 😊We truly appreciate your constructive feedback and hope that our detailed responses and updates will help you reevaluate our work.